riaandelange/mscrmbugfixes/README.md

 ![Image of Account](https://raw.githubusercontent.com/riaandelange/mscrmbugfixes/master/images/doubleclickexample.png)

-Modify the file `Microsoft Dynamics CRM\CRMWeb\_forms\controls\controls.css.aspx` so that the class `.ms-crm-div-NotVisible` has a display of none value.
+Modify the file `Microsoft Dynamics CRM\CRMWeb\_forms\controls\controls.css.aspx` so that the class `.ms-crm-div-NotVisible` has a display value of none.

 ```css
 .ms-crm-div-NotVisible {